vigneshsaravanakumar404/ImageToEquations/README.md

 ## How It Works

-This program converts an image into a set of grapahble equations, that are then displayed on desmos.
+This program converts an image into a set of grapahble equations.
+These are then graphed on demos using its API that are then displayed on desmos.
 The program takes advantage of a file format called SVG (Scalable Vector Graphics).
 Unlike other methods of encoding images, like PNG and JPEG, SVG files store the image using mathematical equations instead.
 For this reason SVG files are very compact and often used in 2D website design.
 Even android studios makes use of it for storing icons.
-Below is an example of an SVG file that represent Python's logo.
+Below is an example of an SVG file that represent Python's logo:
 ```svg
 <?xml version="1.0" standalone="no"?>
 <!DOCTYPE svg PUBLIC "-//W3C//DTD SVG 20010904//EN"